When Someone Dies in Scotland

 Using Confirmation across the UK

-If the person lived in Scotland but owned property in England or Wales, you will need to "reseal" your Confirmation at the Probate Registry in England.
-This makes the Scottish Confirmation valid south of the border.
-The same applies in reverse: if you have an English Grant of Probate, you may need to reseal it in Scotland.
+If your loved one lived in Scotland but owned property in England or Wales, you will need to "reseal" the Confirmation at the Probate Registry in England.
+That simply makes the Scottish Confirmation valid south of the border.
+It works the same way in reverse: an English Grant of Probate may need resealing in Scotland.

 Related: Read our full probate guide for a UK-wide overview, or see executor duties for your responsibilities as the person administering the estate.